 This is another part of the reason I could live in Budapest, it’s in a great location to see and do things around it.

 Walking cities is the best way anyway.
-Unless you’re a lazy fucker.
+Unless you’re lazy!

 It’s also very unique in the sense that there are no tall modern buildings.
 None whatsoever.